Alex Bolt: 2015: Masters 1000 debut

 In March, Bolt made his first ATP Masters 1000 main draw in Indian Wells, after two wins in qualification.
 He lost in straight sets to Robin Haase in the 1st round.

 He lost in the first round of qualifying for the French Open to Bjorn Fratangelo, before turning to grass, where he completed in and qualified for three challenger events in a row, at Manchester, Surbiton and Ilkley.
-Bolt played the North America from July to August with limited success, before returning to Australia's futures circuit where he made the final of the Cairns F7, but lost in three sets to Finn Tearney.
+Bolt played in North America from July to August with limited success, before returning to Australia's Futures circuit where he made the final of the Cairns F7, but lost in three sets to Finn Tearney.
 In October and November, Bolt made quarter finals of both the Latrobe and Canberra Challengers.

 Bolt finished 2015 with a singles ranking of No. 269.

 2016: Hiatus

-Bolt commenced 2016 at the Onkaparinga Challenger when he made the quarter final.
+Bolt commenced 2016 at the Onkaparinga Challenger when he made the quarter-final.
 He lost in the first round of qualifying for the 2016 Australian Open.
-In January and February, Bolt made the quarter final of the Maui Challenger and Launceston Challenger, before returning to play three ITF tournaments across Australia, before taking a tennis hiatus that would last the remainder of the year.
+In January and February, Bolt made the quarter-final of the Maui Challenger and Launceston Challenger, before returning to play three ITF tournaments across Australia, before taking a tennis hiatus that would last the remainder of the year.

 Bolt ended 2016 with a ranking of No. 586.